edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

     2. RadStyleSheetManager tag
     3. RadCodeBlock tag with inline JS scripts
     4. RadAjaxManager tag
-        - Remove configurator panel because defaulting to popup form edit mode
+        1. Remove configurator panel because defaulting to popup form edit mode
     5. RadAjaxLoadingPanel tag
     6. RadFormDecortator tag
-    7. Add appsettings for script and stylesheet maangers
+    7. Add appsettings key/value pairs for script and stylesheet managers
     8. Copy radgrid control markup
     9. Copy radgrid code behind
-        - Remove the method refernce to the radio button in the Page_Load
+        1. Remove the method refernce to the radio button in the Page_Load
-        - Remove the RadioButtonList1_SelectedIndexChanged method
+        2. Remove the RadioButtonList1_SelectedIndexChanged method
 9. Add EmployeeDetail Web User control file in VS
     1. EmployeeDetail.ascx
     2. EmployeeDetail.ascs.cs
     - Ensure reference to EmployeeDetail in Default.aspx is correct
-10. Copy the EmployeeDetailsCS.ascx and code behind to new file
+10. Copy the EmployeeDetailsCS.ascx and code behind to new EmployeeDetail web user control file
-* At this point, I was able to isolate the demo into a separate project where it was functional and could run without error.
+* NOTE: At this point, I was able to isolate the demo into a separate project where it was functional and could run without error.
 However, this included some additional steps not found in the live demo.
     - I needed to add the datasource and update the northwind db to meet my environment req's
     - I deleted the initial grid that I created when adding the datasource.
         - Essentially, I had to try something and then back it out which makes version control so awesome. :)
     - I reviewed the demo code and compared it to the new project created and merged everything that was needed.
-    - I added a global.asax file and edited the webconfig file.
+    - I added a global.asax file and edited the web.config file.
         - I ran into an error when referencing the stylesheet folders after copying the code over
         - I researched on StackOverflow for the answer to this quick issues.
             -   IIS 403.14 error [reference](https://stackoverflow.com/questions/7880852/http-error-403-14-forbidden-error-when-accessing-website)
             -   Reviewed live demo web config and matched the add key node in the appsetting of the web.config
-11. NOTE: Now I can research the requirements for the customer and implement them so that they are able to make a purchasing decision.
+* Now I can research the requirements for the customer and implement them so that they are able to make a purchasing decision.
 12. Set edit mode to default to popup
     - Seems to just be a setting in the markup [here](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/data-editing/edit-mode/popup-edit-form)
 13. Configure Filtering on FirstName and LastName Columns